stb-gaming/high-scores/_games/sd4.md

 ---
 title: "Scooby: Ankhamon"
-full-title: "Scooby Doo: Where are You? in "Tomb it May Concern""
+full-title: "Scooby Doo: Where are You? in Tomb it May Concern"
 description: "Solve the curse of Ankhanamon!"
 developer: "Denki"
 brand: "Cartoon Network"